 Calculation of wages subject to garnishment.
 A Wage Exemption Calculation form is attached to the notice of garnishment.
 You must use this form to calculate the amount of the Debtor's wages that is subject to garnishment.
-You should read the instructions printed on the Wage Exemption Calculation form to determine the normal wage exemption for each payment you make under the notice.
+You should read the instructions printed on the Wage Exemption Calculation form to determine the normal wage exemption and the minimum wage exemption for each payment you make under the notice.

-A Wage Exemption Calculation form must be sent with the each payment you make under the notice.
+A Wage Exemption Calculation form must be sent with the first payment you make under the notice.
+You must also fill out and return a Wage Exemption Calculation form with a subsequent payment any time the initial calculation changes.

 Payment of amount subject to garnishment.
+Payments under the notice must be made at the following times, until the full amount of the debt is paid or the garnishment is released:

-Payments under the notice must be made when you next pay wages to the Debtor.
+- (a) You must make a payment to the Garnishor of all wages subject to garnishment at the time you next pay wages to the Debtor.
 Complete the wage exemption computation, using the Wage Exemption Calculation form, to determine the portion of the Debtor's wages that is subject to garnishment.
-You must include a copy of the Wage Exemption Calculation form with this first payment.

-Example 2: Using the facts given in Example 1, when you next make any payment of wages to Debtor A after you receive the notice on July 17, you must complete the Wage Exemption Calculation form and send the form to the Garnishor along with all amounts determined to be subject to garnishment that are attributable to the period covered by the payment.
-If you pay Debtor A on August 1, the payment will be for all wages attributable to the period beginning July 1 and ending July 17, the day you received the garnishment.
+Be sure to adjust the minimum exemption amount for any payment that covers less than a full pay period.
+You must include a copy of the Wage Exemption Calculation form with this first payment. - Example 2: Using the facts given in Example 1, when you next make any payment of wages to Debtor A after you receive the notice on July 17, you must complete the Wage Exemption Calculation form and send the form to the Garnishor along with all amounts determined to be subject to garnishment that are attributable to the period covered by the payment.
+If you pay Debtor A on August 1, the payment will be for all wages attributable to the period beginning July 1 and ending July 31. - (b) Unless the notice of garnishment is satisfied or released, you must pay to the Garnishor all wages that are determined to be subject to garnishment whenever you issue a paycheck to the Debtor.
+If the Debtor is paid on a weekly basis, you must make payment under the notice on a weekly basis.
+If the Debtor is paid on a monthly basis, you must make payment under the notice on a monthly basis.
+If the amount paid to the Debtor varies from paycheck to paycheck, or changes at any time from the amount being paid at the time the notice was delivered to you, you must perform a new wage exemption computation to determine the amount of wages subject to garnishment under the notice.
+You must send a copy of the new Wage Exemption Calculation form with your payment to the Garnishor.

+Example 3: Using the facts given above, as you make each subsequent payment of wages to Debtor A you must make a payment of that portion of the Debtor's wages that are subject to garnishment.
+If you continue to pay Debtor A on the first of each month, payments must be made on September 1, October 1, etc.